Utkarsh-Deshmukh/Blurry-Image-Detector/README.md

 - In order to run the feature-extraction + training of the classifier, run the file `Train_main.py`
 - In order to run the prediction on images, run the file `Test_main.py`
 - A pretrained classifier is provided in the folder `trained_model`.
-- In the file `utils/feature_extractor.py` all the feature-extractor parameters are defined. if the parameter `blockSize_feature_extractor` or `downsamplingFactor` is changed, then the user needs to retrain the classifier (since these parameters directly affect the dimentionality of the feature vector)
+- In the file `utils/feature_extractor.py` all the feature-extractor parameters are defined. if the parameter `blockSize_feature_extractor` is changed, then the user needs to retrain the classifier (since this parameter directly affect the dimentionality of the feature vector)